spicy/strafe-analyzer/README.md

 The Strafe Analyzer allows competitive players get precise data on how to improve their movement.
 The Analyzer is not a cheat by means of its features.
 It does not manipulate any inputs or gamedata despite being injected.
 In fact, I am experimenting with my own ClientSide anticheat within the Strafe Analyzer.

-Because the Analyzer is a practice tool, and is not globally recognized as permissable, I have limited its use (online) to -insecure servers **ONLY** on CS:S, and to my servers **ONLY** on CS:GO.
+Because the Analyzer is a practice tool, and is not globally recognized as permissable, I have limited its use to specific -insecure servers **ONLY**.
 Otherwise, you are able to use it on any LAN server with the command 'sv_lan 1'.

 Benefits of becoming a Patreon Supporter can be found [here](https://www.patreon.com/posts/strafe-analyzer-43354531)